-Deadline for Submissions: January 15, 2019
+Deadline for Submissions: January 25, 2019 (Extended)

-CALL FOR PAPERS – 57th Annual Meeting of Southern Conference on Slavic Studies
+Southern Conference on Slavic Studies

 March 14-17, 2019

 The Fifty-Seventh Annual Meeting of the Southern Conference on Slavic Studies (SCSS) will be held at the Battle House Renaissance Mobile Hotel & Spa in Mobile, Alabama, March 14-17, 2019.
 The meeting will be hosted by the University of South Alabama.
 The SCSS is the largest of the regional Slavic and Eurasian Studies associations and its programs attract national and international scholarly participation.
 The purpose of SCSS is to promote scholarship, education, and in all other ways to advance scholarly interest in Russian, Soviet, and East European studies in the Southern region of the United States and nationwide.
 Membership in SCSS is open to all persons interested in furthering these goals.